 - baking soda is a base (alkaline) and helps the cookies brown more quickly to give them that golden-brown delicious look.
 You also need baking soda for the cookies to spread properly.
 Do not use baking powder.
 Read up on baking soda vs baking powder if you are unsure

 - salt is really important to balance out the sweet molasses flavour.
-Don't skip it.
+Please don't skip it.
 I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case.

 - sprinkles, specifically bright-coloured rainbow jimmies, also known as funfetti sprinkles, which give cheerful speckled punches of colour to the sugar cookies